Charlton Heston: World War II service

-The Ten Commandments

 Heston became an icon for playing Moses in the hugely successful biblical epic The Ten Commandments (1956), selected by director Cecil B. DeMille, who thought Heston bore an uncanny resemblance to Michelangelo's statue of Moses.
 DeMille cast Heston's three-month-old son, Fraser Clarke Heston, as the infant Moses.
-The Ten Commandments became one of the greatest box office successes of all time and is the eighth highest-grossing film adjusted for inflation.
+The Ten Commandments became one of the greatest box office successes of all time and is the eighth-highest-grossing film adjusted for inflation.
 His portrayal of the Hebrew prophet and deliverer was praised by film critics.
 The Hollywood Reporter described him as "splendid, handsome and princely (and human) in the scenes dealing with him as a young man, and majestic and terrible as his role demands it".
 The New York Daily News wrote that he "is remarkably effective as both the young, princely Moses and as the Patriarchal savior of his people".
 His performance as Moses earned him his first nomination for the Golden Globe Award for Best Actor – Motion Picture Drama and Spain's Fotogramas de Plata Award for Best Foreign Performer.
 When the Egyptian Theater reopened in December 1998, it screened Cecil B. DeMille's 1923 original The Ten Commandments, which had premiered there 75 years earlier.
 Charlton and Lydia Heston were honored guests at this opening showing and were seated with their longtime friends, brothers Charles Elias Disney and Daniel H. Disney.

 Heston went back to Westerns with Three Violent People (1957).
 Universal tried to interest him in a thriller starring Orson Welles, Touch of Evil; Heston agreed to be in it if Welles directed.
 The film has come to be regarded as a classic masterpiece.
 He also played a rare supporting role in William Wyler's The Big Country opposite Gregory Peck and Burl Ives.
 Heston got another chance to play Andrew Jackson in The Buccaneer (1958), produced by De Mille and starring Yul Brynner.